Amid spike in shootings, Portland unveils new initiative

 Shootings in Portland disproportionately affect communities of color.
 Black people make up just 6% of the city’s population, but account for nearly 39% of homicide victims.

-Congress last month to pass its most significant gun violence bill in 30 years.
+In the wake of high-profile shootings, Congress last month passed its most significant gun violence bill in 30 years.
 The legislation will enhance background checks for gun buyers under 21 years of age, toughen laws preventing domestic violence offenders from obtaining firearms, and provide billions in funding for mental health and crisis intervention programs in communities and schools.

-Claire Rush is a corps member for the Associated Press/Report for America Statehouse News Initiative.
-Report for America is a nonprofit national service program that places journalists in local newsrooms to report on undercovered issues.
-Follow her on Twitter.
+This article originally appeared on Salem Statesman Journal: Amid spike in shootings, Portland unveils new initiative